 The draft law provides tax breaks to encourage oil production, natural gas, coal, nuclear energy, and to double the use of corn-based ethanol as a gasoline additive.
 The US is the world's largest corn producer.
 It also provides the EXPLOITA

 hydrocarbon deposits tation in a nature reserve of Alaska, whose Senate has already approved in principle last month during a budget debate.
 The bill grants a period of 9 years to end the use of tert-butyl methyl ether (MTBE in English), whose presence in water is carcinogenic, and awards two billion dollars allow producers to face possible prosecution.

-US President George W. Bush welcomed the vote and said in a statement, "I hope the Senate will act quickly so that I can sign the law by August."
-"For more than a decade, our country has not had a clear, balanced and comprehensive energy strategy," he said.
+US President George W. Bush welcomed the vote and said in a statement, "I hope that the Senate will act quickly so that I can sign the law before August."
+"For over a decade, our country has not had a clear strategy, balanced and comprehensive energy-related," said he to you.

-Democratic opposition leader Nancy Pelosi said on Thursday that the reform was "anti-consumer, anti-contributory and anti-environment", considering it too costly and too favorable to industrialists.
+The leader of the opposition Democrat Nancy Pelosi said Thursday that the reform was "anticonsommateur, anticontribuable and antienvironnement" especially considering it too expensive and too favorable to industry.